sbanik2/ClusterOpt/README.md

 pip install ClusterOpt

 ```
 <p align="justify"> ***The package requires lammps binding to run.
-First lammps package needs to be downloaded from  https://www.lammps.org/download.html and compiled.
-The instructions on python integration can be found here https://docs.lammps.org/Python_install.html.</p>
+First lammps package needs to be downloaded from  [LAMMPS download](https://www.lammps.org/download.html) and compiled.
+The instructions on python integration can be found here [LAMMPS-Python](https://docs.lammps.org/Python_install.html).</p>

 ### Running the code